History of Russia: World War I

-On 28 June 1914, Bosnian Serbs assassinated Archduke Franz Ferdinand of Austro-Hungary.
+On 28 June 1914, Archduke Franz Ferdinand of Austria was assassinated by Bosnian Serbs.
 Austro-Hungary issued an ultimatum to Serbia, which it considered a Russian client-state.
 Russia had no treaty obligation to Serbia, and most Russian leaders wanted to avoid war.
 But in that crisis they had the support of France, and believed that supporting Serbia was important for Russia's credibility and for its goal of a leadership role in the Balkans.
 Tsar Nicholas II mobilised Russian forces on 30 July 1914 to defend Serbia.
 Christopher Clark states: "The Russian general mobilisation [of 30 July] was one of the most momentous decisions of the July crisis".
 Germany responded with its own mobilisation and declaration of War on 1 August 1914.
 At the opening of hostilities, the Russians took the offensive against both Germany and Austria-Hungary.

 The very large but poorly led and under-equipped Russian army fought tenaciously.
 Casualties were enormous.
 In the 1914 campaign, Russian forces defeated Austro-Hungarian forces in the Battle of Galicia.
 The success of the Russian army forced the German army to withdraw troops from the western front to the Russian front.
 However, victories in Poland by the Central Powers in the 1915 campaign, led to a major retreat of the Russian army.
 In 1916, the Russians again dealt a powerful blow to the Austrians during the Brusilov offensive.

 By 1915, morale was worsening.
 Many recruits were sent to the front unarmed.
 Nevertheless, the Russian army fought on, and tied down large numbers of Germans and Austrians.
 When the homefront showed an occasional surge of patriotism, the tsar and his entourage failed to exploit it for military benefit.
 The Russian army neglected to rally the ethnic and religious minorities that were hostile to Austria, such as Poles.
 The tsar refused to cooperate with the national legislature, the Duma, and listened less to experts than to his wife, who was in thrall to her chief advisor, the holy man Grigori Rasputin.
 More than two million refugees fled.

 Repeated military failures and bureaucratic ineptitude soon turned large segments of the population against the government.
 The German and Ottoman fleets prevented Russia from importing urgently needed supplies through the Baltic and Black seas.
 By mid-1915 the impact of the war was demoralizing.
 Food and fuel were in short supply, casualties kept occurring, and inflation was mounting.
 Strikes increased among factory workers, and the peasants, who wanted land reforms, were restless.
 Meanwhile, elite distrust of the regime was deepened by reports that Rasputin was gaining influence; his assassination in late 1916 ended the scandal but did not restore the autocracy's prestige.